timabell/database-diagram-scm/README.md

 This is a packaging and modification of pieces of the puzzle provided by others in the community.

+Thanks to the lovely folks at [3Chillies](http://www.3chillies.co.uk/) for allowing me to publish the changes I made while contracting for them.

 Upstream / references
 =====================